hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 <img src="../img/model_shift.png" width=500>

-MACS randomly samples 1,000 of these high-quality peaks, separates their Watson and Crick tags, and aligns them by the midpoint between their Watson and Crick tag centers.
-The distance between the modes of the Watson and Crick peaks in the alignment is defined as 'd' and represents the estimated fragment length.
+MACS randomly **samples 1,000 of these high-quality peaks**, separates their Watson and Crick tags, and aligns them by the midpoint between their Watson and Crick tag centers.
+The **distance between the modes of the Watson and Crick peaks in the alignment is defined as 'd'** and represents the estimated fragment length.
 MACS shifts all the tags by d/2 toward the 3' ends to the most likely protein-DNA interaction sites.

 ### Scaling libraries